A stable implementation of a data-driven scale-aware mesoscale parameterization: Subgrid parameterizations

-We consider two backscatter parameterizations as baselines.
-The first baseline is the KE backscatter of \citeA{jansen2015energy} (referred to as JH15), already tested in MOM6 \cite{jansen2019toward}.
-It parameterizes the dissipation of the resolved KE with the biharmonic Smagorinsky model.
-The backscatter of the subgrid KE is parameterized with the Laplacian viscosity having a negative coefficient.
-The negative viscosity coefficient is informed by a local subgrid KE equation.
+The first baseline is the KE backscatter of \citeA{jansen2015energy} (referred to as JHAH15), already tested in MOM6 \cite{jansen2019toward}.
+The JHAH15 parameterization mainly represents the reinjection of KE energy originally dissipated with the biharmonic Smagorinsky model.
+The backscatter of the subgrid KE is parameterized using a negative Laplacian viscosity model (anti-viscosity).
+The negative viscosity coefficient is informed by a local equation for vertically-averaged subgrid KE.
+We will also consider an updated version of the JHAH15 parameterization, from \citeA{yankovsky2023} for multi-layer models in Section~\ref{sec:NW2}.

-The second baseline parameterization is a deep-learning CNN model of \citeA{guillaumin2021stochastic} (referred to as GZ21).
-It predicts the subgrid forcing using horizontal velocities and was trained on the global ocean data.
-It was implemented to the MOM6 ocean model \cite{zhang2023implementation} and works together with the biharmonic Smagorinsky model.
-GZ21 parameterization energizes the resolved eddies efficiently and consequently can be tuned to increase the KE of the coarse model up to the KE of the high-resolution model. \citeA{zhang2023implementation} performed such tuning in the Double Gyre configuration at every coarse resolution (in the range $1/4^o-1/8^o$).
-We use their setting but double the integration time with a single ensemble member.
+The second baseline parameterization is a deep-learning convolution neural network (CNN) model of \citeA{guillaumin2021stochastic} (referred to as GZ21).
+It predicts the subgrid forcing using horizontal velocities and was trained on data from a coupled climate simulation.
+It was implemented in MOM6 \cite{zhang2023implementation}, together with a biharmonic Smagorinsky model.
+The GZ21 parameterization energizes the resolved eddies efficiently and consequently can be tuned to increase the KE of the coarse model up to the KE of the high-resolution model.